AnRkey/AIB/README.md

-# AIB - AI Browser
+# AIB - AI Browser (This document is a work in progress)

 AIB is a desktop application that provides a convenient way to access various AI services in a tabbed browser interface.